A CMC existence result for expanding cosmological spacetimes: Proof of Theorem

 \emph{Remark.} In fact for $\tau$ small, and provided that $S$ is smooth and spacelike, $S_\tau$ will be a Cauchy surface even without the completeness assumption.
-More concretely, define the ``future existence time" $T_0 > 0$ from $S$ to be the largest value (possibly $ = \infty$) such that $\exp_p(tu)$ is defined for all $p \in S$ and all $t < T_0$.
-(Here $u$ is the future timelike unit normal field to $S$.)
+More concretely, define the ``future existence time" $T_0 > 0$ from $S$ to be the largest value (possibly $ = \infty$) such that $\exp_p(tN)$ is defined for all $p \in S$ and all $t < T_0$.
+(Here $N$ is the future timelike unit normal field to $S$.)
 Then, by essentially the same argument, $S_{\t}$ will be a Cauchy surface for all $\t < T_0$.
 In this case, for such an $S$, the conclusion of Proposition \ref{prop: small mean curvature} holds for all $\tau < T_0$.

-\begin{prop} Let $(M,g)$ be a spacetime with compact Cauchy surfaces.
-Suppose that $S_1$ is a smooth and spacelike Cauchy surface with mean curvature $H_1 > c$ and that $S_2 \subset I^+(S_1)$ is a (not necessarily smooth) Cauchy surface with mean curvature $H_2 \leq b$ in the support sense, for some constant $b < c$.
+\begin{prop} Let $(M,g)$ be a spacetime with compact Cauchy surfaces satisfying the strong energy condition.
+Suppose that $S_1$ is a Cauchy surface with mean curvature $H_1 \geq a$ in the support sense and that $S_2 \subset I^+(S_1)$ is a Cauchy surface with mean curvature $H_2 \leq b$ in the support sense, for some constants $b < c < a$.
 Then there exists a smooth spacelike Cauchy surface $S$ between\footnote{I.e., $S \subset I^+(S_1) \cap I^-(S_2)$} $S_1$ and $S_2$ with constant mean curvature $H =c$, which is obtained as the asymptotic limit of mean curvature flow. \end{prop}